cpjobling/eg-247-textbook/_build/dft/2/fft.md

 However, there are other costs, such as the data storage needed for intermediate steps, that need to be taken into account as well.
 For example, an 8-point FFT requires only a 3 stage decomposition, with each stage needing storage for 8 complex numbers.
 That is 24 in all.
 Whereas a 2048 sequence will require 11 stages, storing 2048 values each.
 That is a total of 22,528 complex values<sup>6</sup>.

+## In Class Demonstrations

-## FFT in MATLAB
+### FFT in MATLAB

 The FFT algorithm is implemented, in MATLAB, as the function `fft`.
-We will conclude by working through Exercises 6 and 7 from section 10.8 of Karris.
+We will conclude the class by working through Exercises 6 and 7 from section 10.8 of Karris.

 ### Example 3